puppetlabs/puppetlabs-helm/README.md

 ##### `host`

-Address of Tiller.
+Address of tiller.
 Overrides $HELM_HOST

 Default: `undef`

 ##### `kube_context`

-Name of the kubeconfig context to use
+The name of the kubeconfig context to use.

 Default: `undef`

 ##### `path`

-Values for PATH environment variable
+The value for PATH environment variable.

 Default: `undef`

 ##### `tiller_namespace`

-Namespace of Tiller
+Namespace of tiller.

 Default: `kube-system`

 ##### `update`

-A flag to set whether the repo should be updated
+Specifies whether the repo is updated.

 Values `'true','false'`

 Default: `true`

 ## Limitations

-This module is only compatible with the `Linux` kernel
+This module is compatible only with the `Linux` kernel.

 ## Development

 ### Contributing

-[Puppet][] modules on the [Puppet Forge][] are open projects, and community contributions are essential for keeping them great.
-We can’t access the huge number of platforms and myriad hardware, software, and deployment configurations that Puppet is intended to serve.

-We want to make it as easy as possible to contribute changes so our modules work in your environment, but we also need contributors to follow a few guidelines to help us maintain and improve the modules' quality.

-For more information, please read the complete [module contribution guide][] and check out [CONTRIBUTING.md][].
+If you would like to contribute to this module please follow the rules in the [CONTRIBUTING.md](https://github.com/puppetlabs/puppetlabs-helm/blob/master/CONTRIBUTING.md).